DDS Fall (DENF)

 DENF 3672 Biomaterials II (1 Credit)

 This course will acquaint the student with the properties of bleaching agents, various types of dental adhesives, laboratory composites, dental cements, and color principles in dentistry.
 Additionally, the course will provide an opportunity for clinical problem-solving relating to the properties and materials introduced.
-Special emphasis will be placed on the biomaterials currently used in a dental practice.
-The information presented in this course will help provide the student with both a sound basis of knowledge and problem-solving skills that will aid in making appropriate selections of materials for each patient's unique needs.
 0-100 (DENT) Begin 2001D

 DENF 3710 Endo II:Biological Applications in Endo (0.5 Credits)